ziggybaba1/rave-react-native/README.md

 `Note:` By setting paymentOption to mobilemoneygh, only the Ghana mobile money payment option would be availiable. merchants can also set paymentOption to card,mobilemoneygh inorder to accept both card and Ghana mobile money as payment methods.

-'Note:' leaving paymentOption empty sets the default payment method to card
+'Note:' leaving paymentOption empty sets the default payment method to card only.

 #### 1.  import Rave Component